 Of all the rooms in the house, the kitchen is perhaps the most daunting to pack.
 This is compounded when you are on a tight deadline as there are so many potential breakages (crockery, stemware, bottles, etc.) and spillages (wine, liquor, oil, vinegar, etc.) if care isn’t taken.

-The good news is that if you are organized, have the right packing materials and follow a systematic process, you can pack up that kitchen/dining room quickly and safely – in two days max.
+The good news is that if you are organized, have the right packing materials and follow a systematic process, you can pack up your dining room/kitchen quickly and safely – in two days max.

 Before we start, this guide is based on the ‘room-by-room’ packing method whereby you clean out and set aside one room (garage, study, etc.) for storing the full boxes and then work your way around the house one room at a time.